NO, NO, NO!!

-When you pour bleach into the dispenser, it goes directly into the tub but not into the basket carrying your washload.
+So what happens if you put fabric softener in the bleach slot?
+When you pour undiluted bleach into the bleach dispenser, it goes directly into the inner drum but not into the basket carrying your wash load.
 As a consequence, the clothing and bleach are separated until the bleach is diluted.
-Your garments will be ruined if you use undiluted bleach.
-As the washer fills up for the wash cycle, the bleach is diluted to a safe level before coming into contact with your garments.
+Your laundry will be ruined if you use undiluted bleach on your clothes directly.
+As the washer fills up for the wash cycle, the bleach is diluted to a safe level before coming into contact with your laundry.

-Furthermore, if your white garments have become drab and grey, apply bleach.
-There is no risk.
-Colour-safe non-chlorine bleach is also available for your coloured garments.
+If your white clothes have become drab and grey, you can apply bleach.
+Color-safe non-chlorine bleach is also available for your colored garments.
 Because bleaches are very reactive, it is critical to follow the manufacturer’s instructions.
 Isn’t it better to be safe than sorry?

-Where To Find The Fabric Softener Compartment On Your Washer
+Where Do I Find The Fabric Softener Compartment On Your Washer

 How To Use Fabric Softener Without A Dispenser

-With no softener dispenser, you may be wondering, “When do I put fabric softener in the washer?”
-Here’s when you may contribute, as well as all the other options that can help:
+With no softener dispenser, you may be wondering, “When do I add fabric softener in the washer?”
+Here’s when you may contribute, as well as the other options that can help:

-- After the garments have been cleaned with laundry detergent, manually add in some softener during the final rinse cycle.
+- After the garments have been cleaned with laundry detergent, manually dispense fabric softener during the final rinse cycle.
 In this manner, it will remain on the clothes after washing.
 Put it in the water.
 To reduce the possibility of stains, avoid direct contact with clothing.

 - You may also purchase a softener ball, or use Aluminum Foil, which is available in the laundry department of any local shop.
 Fill it up with the amount of laundry you have.